 When I traveled to Kazakhstan to adopt Rachel, my mother went with me.
 We spent a month in Kostanai, spending time with Rachel every day at the Delphin Baby House.
-Traveling with us through Adoptions From The Heart (AFTH) was another single mother and a married couple, and I also met other Americans who were there through other agencies.
+Traveling with us was another single mother and a married couple, and I also met other Americans who were there through other agencies.
 We spent all our time together, visiting our children, exploring the town, and enjoying the long summer days.
 I’ve kept in touch with many of them, but especially the other single mother, Linda, and her son, Eric.
 Rachel and Eric are the same age, and we live less than two hours from each other, so we get together regularly.
-Linda’s friendship is very special to me since our connection began in the Heathrow Airport en route to Kazakhstan, and I joke that our kids knew each other even before we knew them.
+Linda’s friendship is very special to me since our connection began at the Heathrow Airport en route to Kazakhstan, and I joke that our kids knew each other even before we knew them.

 Not long after I brought Rachel home, AFTH asked if I would talk to two couples who were adopting from Kostanai the following year.
 I was thrilled to share my amazing experience.
 These couples have become very good friends, and when they traveled to Kazakhstan, they met another woman who they later introduced me to who has also become a very good friend of mine.
 They all live in Pennsylvania, and we have a pool party with them and their children Nicholas, Grace (from Guatemala), Mollie, Aiden, Alex, and Lana every summer.
-My widening circle is often included in this party, so through my connections they have continued to make new connections.
+My widening circle is often included in this party, so through my connections, they have continued to make new connections.

 In 2014, I heard about an event known as Kazapalooza.
 This is an annual gathering of Kazakh adoptees and their families, started in 2008 by two terrific and dedicated women who wanted to create a community for their Kazakh children.
 Kazapalooza is held in a different location every year, and Rachel and I have attended in NY, AL, CO, MI, and NM.
 It draws almost 400 attendees, and through this event, we have met people from all over the U.S. and Canada with children from all over Kazakhstan.
-At the first Kazapalooza we attended in 2014, Rachel made a lasting friendship with Jillian from Kansas and Kayla from Pennsylvania.
+At the first Kazapalooza, we attended in 2014, Rachel made a lasting friendship with Jillian from Kansas and Kayla from Pennsylvania.
 Although she only sees them every year or two, they are always in touch and pick right back up every time they are together.
 In subsequent years, she became great friends with Anelle, also from Pennsylvania.
-In addition, I have met many wonderful parents.
+Also, I have met many wonderful parents.
 It is amazing to be in a room with 400 people and to immediately have such a personal and intimate connection.
 While our adoption stories differ, there are also many similarities—some sweet, some sad, and some funny.

 Through Kazapalooza, we met two fantastic women, Victoria and Beth, Americans who started Caring Hearts / J127 Ranch in 2012.
 They provide a community for children, orphans, single mothers, and those with disabilities in the city of Taraz, Kazakhstan.
 They also provide food, clothing, and shelter, and address emotional, medical, and educational needs.
 Rachel planned to visit the ranch to work with the children and mothers last summer and this summer, but events beyond our control canceled these plans.
 She is still hoping to visit next summer.
 In the meantime, she reads stories to the children via Skype twice a week, building connections halfway around the world.